lisajamhoury/listen-azure/README.md

 Download and unzip [release 0.0.1](https://github.com/lisajamhoury/listen-azure/releases/tag/0.0.1).
 Make sure you download the file that is labeled "xxxx.zip," not the files labeled "Source Code."

-Once the file downloads, unzip the folder directly at the C:\ drive level to avoid an error with Windows filename size limitations.
+Once the file downloads, unzip the folder close to the C:\ drive level to avoid an error with Windows filename size limitations.

 ### 2. Connect Your Kinect